rladstaetter/LogoRRR/README.md

 ## Sponsoring

-Of course, if you find this project useful, **please consider to donate to this project.** For this reason I've set up a page at [buymeacoffee](https://www.buymeacoffee.com/rladstaetter).
+If you find this project useful you can [buymeacoffee](https://www.buymeacoffee.com/rladstaetter).

 Alternatively, just hit the 'star' here on github, or drop me a line at twitter: [@logorrr](https://www.twitter.com/logorrr/).